ROENNFELDT John married Alice JEFFREY 1891

 Registry of Deaths, Western Australia.

-My thanks to familytreecircles members DorneP and Aussie1947 for their help with information on John (Johann) Roennfeldt.
+With my thanks to members DorneP and Aussie1947 for the details appearing in the comments section below for John (Johann) Roennfeldt.

 on 2010-02-11 00:00:12